linw0724-linnet/ubuntu-server-setup/install_plex-server_docker.md

+# Introduction
 > [!NOTE]
-> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server
+> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server on your host machine

 > [!NOTE]
 > Skip any steps that have already been completed

+This instruction set will set up a Plex Server that has its media stored on a NAS and shared via SMB on the same network

 -----
+# Instructions
 * [Fix 'A start job is running, wait for network to be configured' on bootup](fix_network-bootup.md)

 * [Enable Ubuntu firewall](enable_firewall.md)